readthedocs/blog/job-product-developer.rst

 Read the Docs is a `large Python & Django web application <https://github.com/readthedocs/readthedocs.org/tree/master/readthedocs>`_.
 The current technologies that we're using are:

+* Python & Django for our web application
+* Celery for our backend processes
+* Cloudflare & AWS for our major infrastructure
-* Sphinx/reStructuredText for documentation
+* Sphinx, reStructuredText, and Markdown for documentation and blog posts
+* Twitter for most of our marketing and developer relations
 * Read the Docs for building & hosting documentation :)
-* Twitter for most of our marketing and developer relations

 .. include:: /hiring/details.rst

 Applying
 --------

 We will be accepting applications on an ongoing basis until the position is filled.

-..
 Please fill out the below form to apply for this role.
-    Normal response time is around 2-3 weeks, and we intend to reply to all candidates.
+Normal response time is 3-5 days, and we intend to reply to all candidates who complete the application.

     .. raw:: html